Last updated on April 18th, 2018 at 01:39 pm

 Chiloé is the second largest island in Chile, second only to the island of Tierra del Fuego, and has a fascinating history intertwining the presence of the indigenous tribes and the later arrival of the Jesuits.
 This unmatched fusion of indigenous and European styles and culture can be witnessed in the Churches of Chiloé.
 The churches’ designs include traditional (European) basilican layouts with vaulted ceilings and, reflective of the native style, are built entirely out of finely crafted wood.
 Woodworking and building is a cultural pride of Chiloé and has been passed on through countless generations.

 The island additionally boasts several national parks that are home to leafy, virgin forests with snowcapped volcanoes gracing the background and, just off the coast, there are multiple smaller islands where you can see both Humboldt and Magellanic penguins.
-These rare creatures always make me smile when I think back on visiting them.
+These rare creatures always make me smile when I think back to visiting them.
 Do you know what sound a penguin makes?
 No?
 Neither did I and I think that a trip down to these islands to find out, in itself, makes the trip worthwhile.
-Watching these miniature, tuxedoed characters awkwardly scamper over rocks and beach and then dive into the refreshing adjacent channel and gracefully swim about is remarkable and a comedy show all in one.
+Watching these miniatures, tuxedoed characters awkwardly scamper over rocks and beach and then dive into the refreshing adjacent channel and gracefully swim about is remarkable and a comedy show all in one.

 Enchanting Puerto Varas